nuthanm/linq-extensions/README.md

 - **Collection of LINQ Extensions:** The repository will house a variety of LINQ extension methods that address common data manipulation tasks.
 - **Clear Documentation:** Each extension method will be accompanied by detailed documentation explaining its purpose, usage, and parameters.
 - **Example Code:** Comprehensive code examples will showcase how to implement each extension method in real-world scenarios.
-- **Easy Contribution:** The repository will be open for contributions, allowing developers to share their own useful LINQ extensions with the community.

 ## Benefits: